Riddhi1204/Team_Airavat/CIVICPULSE_PLAN.md

-PROJECT: CivicPulse
+PROJECT: NASMR

-Build CivicPulse, a public civic issue reporting platform with an authority/admin dashboard.
+Build NASMR, a public civic issue reporting platform with an authority/admin dashboard.

 IMPORTANT:
 This is V1/MVP development.